The due date for this codelet is Sunday, Oct 5 at 11:59PM.

-The aim of this codelet is to build on your PyTorch skills via the concrete implementation of parts of softmax regression.
-You should draw on Chapter 4 of the textbook and the PyTorch documentation.
+The aim of this codelet is to build on your PyTorch skills via the concrete implementation of parts of a matrix factorization recommender system.
+You should draw on our course notes, Chapter 21.3 of Dive into Deep, and the PyTorch documentation.
 You may, and likely should, build on your code from codelet2.

 Important: Only use PyTorch, sklearn, matplotlib, torchvision, and in-built Python.
 The use of any other libraries, including the books d2l library results in an automatic unsatisfactory grade for this assignment.
 A core goal of this class is to build your competencies as a machine learning engineer.
 I want to minimize abstractions from other libraries so that you build these skills.